 Below are some of my favorites.
 Each nib has its own personality so don't be afraid to try as much as you can till you find the perfect fit for you.

-- Brause Steno Pen/Blue Pumpkin - nib used in class and kits
+- Brause Steno Pen/Blue Pumpkin - nib used in workshops and kits

 - Zebra Comic G - stiffer nib, perfect for beginners and those that are heavy handed